 Portage Glacier Is Worth The Side Trip

-Unfortunately, Portage Glacier is retreating (melting) and is no longer visible from the telescopes at the visitor center.
 However, there are interesting and interpretive exhibits that let you touch an iceberg and walk through an ice cave.

-Portage Glacier remains one of Alaska’s more popular roadside attractions and if you want to view the glacier up close, you can take a one-hour boat cruise from the visitor center.
+So, if you want to view the glacier up close, you can take a one-hour boat cruise from the visitor center.

 Whittier Alaska Has Unspoiled Wilderness

-My favorite memory of Whittier is driving through the Anton Anderson Memorial Tunnel.
-Whittier was a secret military installation during World War II, and to provide access to the Seward Highway a tunnel was blasted through solid granite for a train supply tunnel.
+Whittier was a secret military installation during World War II.
+So, to provide access to the Seward Highway, a tunnel was blasted through solid granite for a train supply tunnel.

-In 2000 the tunnel was overhauled to include auto traffic as well.
-Now both trains and vehicular traffic travel through the Anton Anderson Memorial Tunnel.
-BUT not at the same time.
+Now both trains and vehicular traffic travel through the Anton Anderson Memorial Tunnel BUT not at the same time.

 There are schedules available if you are short on time.
 When we visited, we happily sat in line and waited our turn as the train traveled first.
 Such a unique story and an amazing experience!